Inspiration

 As we all remember, a few months ago, the story of Ibrahim, who was 3 years old.
 He fell into an open manhole near Chase Up at Nipa Chowrangi and didn't survive.
 He's not the only one.
 So many people in Karachi have died because of open manholes and broken roads and honestly, most of us just scroll past these stories and move on with our day.
 But this one stuck with me.
 I kept thinking — what if someone had reported that manhole?
 What if it was visible on a map, and people in the area knew about it?
 Maybe it gets fixed before Ibrahim ever walks past it.
 Maybe he's still here.

 I drive in Karachi every day.
 Potholes just appear out of nowhere.
 You're driving normally and suddenly there's a massive bump or a hole you didn't see coming.
 It's scary, and it's exactly how accidents happen.
 The government isn't going to fix this fast enough.
 So I thought why not us?
-Why not build something that lets people report these things, take ownership of them, and actually get them fixed together?
+Why not build something that lets people report these things, help priorotize issues, take ownership of them, and actually get them fixed together from the relevant bodies?
 That's where AdoptAroad came from.

 What it does

-→ AI-powered photo analysis detects issue type, severity, and repair cost → Public adoption creates named, visible accountability for every road → Transparent community funding tracks every rupee → Gamification turns civic responsibility into something citizens want to do
+→ AI-powered photo analysis detects issue type, severity, and repair cost → Public adoption creates named, visible accountability for every road (this could potentially become a movement of citizens if the reporting is done right) → Hold stakeholders accountable based on real facts backed by photos. → Transparent community funding tracks every rupee → Gamification turns civic responsibility into something citizens want to do

-The project was primarily developed on Lovable, where features were created through natural language prompts, testing, debugging, and continuous refinement.
+The project was primarily developed in Typescript, Python, Github, Supabase, while initial prototyping was done on lovable where initial features were created through natural language prompts, testing, debugging, and continuous refinement.
 Over time, the platform grew into a complete system combining AI-powered image analysis, real-time mapping, user authentication, community reporting, road adoption, and transparent funding.
 Google Gemini powers the photo analysis system, helping identify infrastructure issues and estimate their severity.
 Supabase manages authentication and real-time data, while Google Maps provides location-based reporting and tracking.
 The project was deployed through GitHub-based continuous deployment, ensuring smooth updates.

 Challenges we ran into